adrianokerber/cloudhumans.take-home/README.md

 The easyest way to run the aplication is using [Docker](https://www.docker.com/) or [Podman](https://podman.io/) as container solutions.

+1. First you will need to change the api keys on the `appsettings.json` file.
+    ```json
+    "OpenaiKey": "key-overridden-by-user-secrets",
+    "AzureAiSearchKey": "key-overridden-by-user-secrets"
+    ```

-1. With Docker use the following commands:
+1. Now, with Docker use the following commands:

     ```shell
     # Start the application